 Browse All Excursions

-Things to Do Without an Excursion
+Things to Do in Livorno

-Florence and Pisa are the two headline draws from Livorno, and both are straightforward to reach independently by train from Livorno Centrale station.
-Florence takes around 1 hour 10–30 minutes depending on the service; Pisa is just 15–16 minutes away.
-The station is roughly 3km from the cruise terminal : a €12–15 taxi ride or a short hop on the port shuttle or public bus.
+Florence and Pisa are the two headline draws, and both are straightforward to reach independently by train from Livorno Centrale station.
+Florence takes around 80 to 100 minutes depending on the service; Pisa is just 15 to 20 minutes.
+The station is roughly 3km from the cruise terminal, a €12 to €15 taxi ride or a short hop on the port shuttle or public bus.

 • Florence Cathedral (Duomo) Complex.
 The cathedral itself is free to enter, but the dome climb, Giotto’s Campanile, and the Baptistery’s golden mosaics require the Brunelleschi Pass (€30).
 Book a timed dome-climb slot at tickets.duomo.firenze.it before you travel.

 • Mercato Centrale, Florence.
-Florence’s 19th-century iron-and-glass food market is the ideal lunch stop : the upstairs food hall (open daily from 10am) serves lampredotto, porchetta, fresh pasta, pizza, and gelato all under one roof with no table service waits.
+Florence’s 19th-century iron-and-glass food market is the ideal lunch stop: the upstairs food hall (open daily from 10am) serves lampredotto, porchetta, fresh pasta, pizza, and gelato all under one roof with no table service waits.
 Located near Santa Maria Novella station, convenient at the start or end of your visit.

 • Leaning Tower of Pisa.
-Climbing the 294 steps gives close-up views of the 4-degree lean and a panorama over the Piazza dei Miracoli : tickets are €18, entry is by timed slot only, and children under 8 are not permitted to climb.
+Climbing the 294 steps gives close-up views of the 4-degree lean and a panorama over the Piazza dei Miracoli: tickets are €20, entry is by timed slot only, and children under 8 are not permitted to climb.
 Book in advance at opapisa.it.

 • Piazza dei Miracoli, Pisa.
 The square that frames the Leaning Tower, the Cathedral (free entry), the Baptistery, and the Camposanto cemetery is completely free to walk around and photograph.
 It is a 15-minute walk from Pisa Centrale station along a straight, well-signed route.